Property developers learn from London's dukes and earls

 REGENERATION

-In all, the city's 12 regeneration sites cover more than 50 million square feet of houses, shops and offices, the equivalent of 670 soccer pitches.
-It's the highest number of large schemes on record, said global property consultancy CBRE's head of London research Kevin McCauley.
+In all, the city's 12 regeneration sites cover more than 50 million square feet of houses, shops and offices, the equivalent of 670 s o ccer pitches.
+It's the highest number of large schemes on record, said global property consultancy CBRE's (CBG.N) head of London research Kevin McCauley.

 Most were drawn up with political backing in the boom before the 2008 financial crisis and also took inspiration from the 97-acre Canary Wharf financial district.
-The forest of glass and steel skyscrapers, completed on previously derelict docklands in 1991, is home to Citigroup, HSBC, JP Morgan and other financial heavyweights.
+The forest of glass and steel skyscrapers, completed on previously derelict docklands in 1991, is home to Citigroup (C.N), HSBC (HSBA.L), JP Morgan (JPM.N) and other financial heavyweights.

-The economic downturn contributed to the flurry of schemes all coming at the same time, said Michael Marx, chief executive of Development Securities, which developed a 1.6 million square feet project in Paddington, west London, alongside insurer Aviva, as part of a wider scheme.
+The economic downturn contributed to the flurry of schemes all coming at the same time, said Michael Marx, chief executive of Development Securities DSC.L, which developed a 1.6 million square feet project in Paddington, west London, alongside insurer Aviva (AV.L), as part of a wider scheme.

 "Economic stagnation is good for regeneration projects as local authorities are less inclined to put obstacles in the way of developers," he told Reuters, referring to the often arduous British planning system.

-Argent is courting Google, to take 725,000 square feet of office space for its headquarters in King's Cross, a former fish, coal and grain goods yard, a deal that would boost rents as others scramble to be neighbours with the Internet search giant.
+Argent is courting Google (GOOG.O), to take 725,000 square feet of office space for its UK headquarters in King's Cross, a former fish, coal and grain goodsyard, a deal that would boost rents as others scramble to be neighbours with the Internet search giant.

 "These types of deals are very important as tenants are not exactly swanning around at the moment," said Marx.
 "Placemaking is where good developers can make even more money."